bacongravy/macinbox/README.md

     -p, --password PASSWORD          Password of the user    (default: vagrant)

-        --installer PATH             Path to the macOS installer app --vmware PATH                Path to the VMware Fusion app --parallels PATH             Path to the Parallels Desktop app
+        --installer PATH             Path to the macOS installer app --installer-dmg PATH         Path to a macOS installer app disk image --vmware PATH                Path to the VMware Fusion app --parallels PATH             Path to the Parallels Desktop app